TSedlar/TSedlar/README.md

 </p>

 <h4 align="center">
-A technology enthusiast who is a highly motivated and resourceful individual who multitasks, meets deadlines, thinks outside of the box, and enjoys learning.
+A technology enthusiast who is a highly motivated and resourceful individual that multitasks, meets deadlines, thinks outside of the box, and enjoys learning.
 </h4>

 <br>